Co-Designing Statistical MIMO Radar and In-band Full-Duplex Multi-User MIMO Communications -- Part I: Signal Processing: Summary

 \section{Summary}

-We proposed a spectral co-design for a statistical MIMO radar and an IBFD MU-MIMO communications system.
-Prior works either largely consider co-located MIMO radars, focus on coexistence solutions, or partially analyze MIMO communications.
+We proposed a spectral co-design framework for a statistical MIMO radar and an IBFD MU-MIMO communications system.
+Prior works primarily consider co-located MIMO radars, focus on co-existence solutions, and partially analyze MIMO communications.
 We take a wholesome view of the problem by jointly designing several essential aspects of such a co-design: UL/DL precoders, MIMO radar code matrix, and LRFs for both systems.
-Our proposed BCD-AP MRMC algorithm not only guarantees convergence but also provides performance benefits for both systems.
 The radar codes generated by BCD-AP MRMC significantly increase $P_d$ over conventional coding schemes.
 We showed that cooperation between radar and DL signals is beneficial for target detection.
 The co-designed DL and radar are resilient to considerable UL interference.
-Similarly, using our optimized precoders and radar codes, the DL and UL rates remain stable as the CNR is increased.
+Similarly, using our optimized precoders and radar codes, the DL and UL rates remain stable as the CNR increases.
+In the following companion paper (Part II) \cite{liu2024codesigningpart2}, we develop the BCD-AP algorithm, provide theoretical guarantees, show its convergence, and examine joint radar-communications performance.
+The final companion paper (Part III) \cite{liu2024codesigningpart3} investigates the distributing co-phasing and multi-target tracking issues in a distributed MRMC.